 - Ensure Multiple Browser Support and Mobile Devices

 Online customers are always looking to have a smooth and easy shopping experience.
 At any online store, if they find difficulties, they will quickly switch to the next.

-Similarly, make sure it’s fully responsive with multiple mobile devices iPhones, Androids, Tablets, iPads etc. In last year, 54% of visitors use mobile devices to check online stores, while around 30% of them made purchases through their mobile devices.
-The numbers of people using a mobile phone to shop online have been increasing.
+Similarly, make sure it’s fully responsive with multiple mobile devices iPhones, Androids, Tablets, iPad, etc. In last year, 54% of visitors use mobile devices to check online stores, while around 30% of them made purchases through their mobile devices.
+The number of people using a mobile phone to shop online has been increasing.
 In fact, it’s much more likely that people will be coming to your website using their mobile devices rather than a desktop.

 Everyone is on Facebook today, and your store should too.
 It’s an excellent direct marketing tool that you can use to promote your product, interact with customers, answer their questions, and give discounts.

 It should also go without saying that the products displayed in your social media accounts must have a link to your eCommerce store.
 Therefore, if a customer is interested to buy a particular product he or she can reach to your store by a single click.

 - Include Terms & Conditions, Shipping and Return Pages

 When you are running an eCommerce store it’s important to protect your business in every way possible.
 Always include Terms & Conditions page which sets the rights and responsibilities of anyone using the site.

 Moreover, don’t forget to include a link to your shipping and returns policy on your store website.
 That is because at many times customers are unaware of the shipping costs when they make their purchase, which often results in pulling-out from the purchase process.

 Not to forget including the returns policy as well on the homepage, so that your customers know what conditions apply when they want to return a product.